Pricing

 CHAPTER 7

-Can I get a - like a 5 suction - regular ear suction?
-Do you have a ear speculum over there?
+And then I may need some instruments of our pic tray, our regular ear tray.
 Wow, a lot of CSF in her ear.
 Of course a lot of that’s probably now irrigation fluid.
-She does still have a PE tube in play.
-Can I have a right angle hook?
+She does still have a PE tube in place.
+Can I have a right angle?